CABOMETYX Advanced Kidney Cancer black male patient portrayal

 1.1, 2.1

-323 people took CABOMETYX (orally) + OPDIVO (infusion)
+323 people took CABOMETYX (orally) + OPDIVO (infusion).
+OPDIVO was taken for up to 2 years

 1.1, 2.1